covidgraph/docs-site/docs/getting-started/community.md

 ---
-id: communication
+id: community
-title: Communication
+title: Community
-sidebar_label: Communication
+sidebar_label: Community
-slug: /communication
+slug: /community
 ---

+CovidGraph has an active and friendly community.
+We welcome anyone who wants to use CovidGraph, help us to develop and improve it or is simply interested in what we are doing.

+## Matrix & Element

 We use [Matrix](https://matrix.org/) to communicate.
 It's a free and federated Slack.
 [Element](https://element.io/), formerly Riot, is the standard client for Matrix and there is ample [online guidance](https://www.snoyman.com/blog/2018/05/guide-to-matrix-riot).

-#### How to get started:
+## Installing Element

 1. Download Element or start the web app: https://element.io/get-started
 2. When asked to login/signup: create a free account on the matrix.org homeserver